NeeyiOla/Waggle_PowerBI_Report/README.md

 ### **Measures Development Using DAX**

-I have grouped DAX measures that was created in this project to enhance Dashboard report outcome into three categories, this is to make sure end users can easily understand and consume the report.
+To enhance the clarity and usability of this report, all DAX measures created for this project have been organized into three distinct categories.
+This structured grouping ensures that end users can more easily understand, navigate, and interpret the insights presented within the dashboard.

-**CEO EXECUTIVE REPORT DAX MEAURES**
+Let me know if you'd like to list or label the three categories as well.

+**CEO Executive Report Dax Measures**

 ```DAX
 Avg Daily Step = AVERAGE(Tracker_Data[Daily_Steps])